Shobha-bhati/Power-BI-HR-Data-/README.md

-HR Analytics Dashboard – Tableau Project
+HR Analytics Dashboard –Power BI Project

 **Project Overview**
-This project presents an interactive HR Analytics Dashboard built using Tableau Desktop Public Edition.
+This project presents an interactive HR Analytics Dashboard built using Power BI.
 The objective is to analyze employee attrition patterns, workforce demographics, and job satisfaction metrics to support data-driven decision-making in Human Resources.

 **Objectives**